Git GOOD

 What is git?

-is a version control software a tools that allows you to time travel.
+Git is a version control software a tools that allows you to time travel.
 With git you can freeze certain states of a project in time, your freezer bags are called commits

-a commit is a snap shot of all the data contained in a directory (repository
+a commit is a snap shot of all the data contained in a directory (repository).

 Base Commands

-git in the directory you want to track
+First you have to initialize git in the directory you want to track

 1# Change to the directory you want to track with Git